eason1218/Credit-Card-Usage/README.md

 The repo is structured as:

+-   `data/00_simulate_data` contains the cleaned dataset that was constructed.
+-   `data/01_raw_data` contains the cleaned dataset that was constructed.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02_analysis_data` contains the cleaned dataset that was constructed.
 -   `models` contains fitted models.
 -   `other` contains about literature, LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.